Congestive Heart Failure

 Older children may also lose weight, faint, feel chest pain, or tire easily during exercise.

 A pediatric cardiologist may start by taking a full medical history, conducting a physical examination and asking questions about possible symptoms, such as your child’s eating, breathing, and activity level.
 There are several different tests your child’s cardiologist can use to help diagnosis congestive heart failure.

 Tests performed when diagnosing congestive heart failure may include:

-- Cardiac Catheterization: During cardiac catheterization, a small catheter is inserted into a larger blood vessel, typically in the groin, and guided to the heart where blood pressure and oxygen measurements can be taken in the aorta and pulmonary artery as well as the four chambers of the heart.
+- Cardiac Catheterization: During cardiac catheterization, a small catheter (thin tube) is inserted into a larger blood vessel, typically in the groin, and guided to the heart where blood pressure and oxygen measurements can be taken in the aorta and pulmonary artery as well as the four chambers of the heart.
+A dye can also be injected through the tube to make the heart’s structure more visible on an X-ray.
 A biopsy can also be taken during this procedure to help figure out what caused the congestive heart failure.